ConservationInternational/cplus-plugin/docs/user/cplus_ui_guide.md

 *Figure 6: Implementation Model creator/editor*

+<blockquote>Before proceeding to Step 3, a user needs to define at least one NCS pathway layer for an implementation
+model else a warning message will be displayed as shown in Figure 7 below: </blockquote>

+TODO: DV - Insert screenshot

 ### Step 3: Priority weighting

 The final step deals with the **Weighting priorities** and **Priority groups**.
 These weights